Multi-relational Network Autoregression Model with Latent Group Structures: Simulation Study

-We discuss the results in Table \ref{table:QIC_1} from two aspects.
+We discuss the results shown in Table \ref{table:QIC_1} from two aspects.
 On one hand, when the group number is under-specified ($G_1 = 2, G_2 = 2$), the node-wise RMSEs are large and usually do not decrease when the $N_1, N_2$ and $T$ grow.
 Besides, the error rates $\wh\xi_1$ and $\wh\xi_2$ are around 0.3, indicating a low accuracy in estimating node memberships.
 These results are expected since a non-ignorable estimation bias exists in an under-fitted model.
 On the other hand, when the group numbers $G_l$s are correctly ($G_1=3, G_2=3$) or over-specified ($G_1 =4, G_2 = 4$), the RMSE values are generally much lower.
 This is consistent with our theoretical analysis in Theorem \ref{thm:pseudo_dist}.
-From Table \ref{table:QIC_2}, we also observe that the RMSEs decrease when $N_1, N_2$ and $T$ increase.
-Moreover, both $\varrho(G_1)$ and $\varrho(G_2)$ tend to 1 for the correct model ($G_1 = G_2 =3$) when the sample size is large.